Our NSW branch focuses on Community Participation, Art Therapy, Transport and Domestic Cleaning.

-Jodie started HandyBelles three years ago when she finished singing with Opera Australia.
+Jodie started HandyBelles five years ago when she finished singing with Opera Australia.
 She wanted to create a company that worked for the whole family.
-Three years later HandyBelles has a team of 40 ‘Belles’ and ‘Beaus’, all in employment that enables them to put their family first.
+Five years later HandyBelles has a team of 25 Belles, all in employment that enables them to put their family first.
 Employees can work between school hours if they need to be at the school gate for their kids.
-This allows a good work/life balance which is a priority for Handybelles.
+This allows a good work/life balance which is a priority for HandyBelles.

 Jodie herself is a mum of two young girls.
 When she’s not overseeing the policies and procedures at HandyBelles HQ, she can be found in front of the easel painting portraits in oil.
 She has a passion for all things artistic.
 She is also a keen calligrapher and a conducts The Cobbitty Community Choir every Wednesday night.
 Every year Jodie and her Choir perform at ‘Opera in the Barn’ at Denbigh, a yearly charity concert Jodie inaugurated in 2018 to raise funds for local Macarthur-based charities.

 In 2021 Jodie was named Macarthur 'Woman of the Year' for her services to charities in the Macarthur region.